A Critical Survey of Left Unionisms: McAlevey, Burns, Moody, Syndicalism, Permeationism, and Relationship-Based Organizing

 The union thinkers and strategies noted above are the most prominent being discussed and followed within the left labor movement today.
 But there are other minor unionisms that are alive and kicking and have at various points in US history been dominant on the left.

 The Industrial Workers of the World (IWW) was founded in 1905 in Chicago as an alternative to the mainstream AFL craft unions and to bring together the far flung and diverse radical unionists of the day.
-From its founding through the mid-1920s IWW achieved increasing prominence through such big fights as the “Bread and Roses” textile strike in Lawrence, Massachusetts, port-wide strikes among dockworkers and sailors in Philadelphia, and mass organizing of Arizona and Montana copper miners, Pacific NW lumberjacks, and Midwestern agricultural workers.
+From its founding through the mid-1920s the IWW achieved increasing prominence through such big fights as the “Bread and Roses” textile strike in Lawrence, Massachusetts, port-wide strikes among dockworkers and sailors in Philadelphia, and mass organizing of Arizona and Montana copper miners, Pacific NW lumberjacks, and Midwestern agricultural workers.
 From a peak of an estimated 150,000 members in 1917, the union started to decline sharply in the mid-1920s due to the effects of persistent government repression (in 1918, 101 IWW organizers were convicted on flimsy charges of obstructing the US efforts in WWI and most were sentenced to decades in prison), pro-company thugs killing IWW organizers (like Frank Little and Wesley Everest), internal splits, and competition for members from the ascending Communist Party.
 By the 1950s only remnants remained and occasional campaigns flickered in and out of existence until a modest resurgence started in the 1990s and continues to this day.

 As a syndicalist myself, I have fewer personal critiques to make of this form of unionism than the others surveyed here.
 Common critiques from others on the left, today and in the past, claim that dual unions separate radicals from the masses of workers, that contracts are necessary for consolidating wins in an otherwise chaotic atmosphere of labor relations, and that legislation and elections are battlegrounds too important to ignore.
 Syndicalists challenge the assumptions and arguments of each of these critiques, but there’s not space to elaborate on them here.

 The main challenge for the IWW and American syndicalism since its re-emergence in the 1990s has been to build workplace and industrial presences that are maintained for more than a few years and that have more than a handful of members in more than a single workplace.
 Like the earlier IWW, the contemporary IWW has often punched far above its weight in the kinds of concessions won and the impacts made in a variety of larger scale efforts (from Starbucks in NYC to Whole Foods in the Bay Area to the Canada Post Office in Alberta to Jimmy Johns in Minneapolis).
 But for such explicitly syndicalist projects in the US in recent decades, the bigger efforts have flamed out after a short while and the longer-lasting efforts with their own impressive wins have not scaled up.
-It’s up to syndicalists to prove that their model can become a powerful force in the labor movement as a whole in the current era.
+It’s up to syndicalists to prove that their model can become a powerful force in the labor movement in the current era.

 Marxist-Leninist Unionism and Permeating the Movement

-More orthodox Marxist groups are still active in the labor movement, including those who claim Marxism-Leninism (ML), which used to be singularly identified with the Communist Party USA (CP) in the 1930s and 40s but which today has a number of currents and organizations.
-The CP was famous for frequently changing its strategic orientation to the US labor movement as international Soviet-US relations whiplashed back and forth.
+More orthodox Marxist groups are still active in the labor movement, including those who claim Marxism-Leninism (ML), which is identified with the Communist Party USA (CP) in the 1930s and 40s and which today has a number of currents and organizations.
+The CP was famous for frequently changing its strategic orientation to the US labor movement as Soviet-US relations whiplashed back and forth.
 But the general strategy of Communists joining labor unions and acquiring official positions at all levels of the labor movement was a consistent part of their approach.
 This strategy is sometimes called “permeationism” for how the party attempted to permeate its influence and members throughout the labor movement and, by extension, society as a whole.
 For ML, the central concept is the party, and permeation is the main tool for building party influence through the labor movement.

 Permeation reached its peak of influence with the CP’s sprinkling of members throughout the CIO unions in the 1930s, often having clusters of members in key workplaces, in key officer positions of major unions, and in key staff positions.
 Most famously, CP member Len De Caux became the publicity director of the entire CIO and Lee Pressman, a former CP member who maintained close ties, became its general counsel.
 The top elected leadership of some of the newly-formed and very successful CIO unions were either dominated by and/or in close alliance with CP members, including the United Farm Equipment Workers, the United Public Workers, the United Electrical Workers, the International Longshore and Warehouse Union, and others.
 CP members maintained moderate levels of influence in the CIO’s United Auto Workers, Amalgamated Clothing Workers, and the United Packinghouse Workers.